Lisa2626/Fantasio/README.md

 Path to the directory to save the file?

-Use one .fits file to check all order with the interactive window, choose the flux you want to normalize, and the path where you want the _norm.fits file to be saved.
+Use one .fits file to check all order with the interactive window, choose the flux you want to normalize (A or B), and the path where you want the _norm.fits file to be saved.
 It will be possible to normalize all flux with the same normalization parameters (degree and number of knots for the spline fitting, sigma-clipping above and below, number of iterations, part where you delected the spectra) or to normalize separatly if your data are different (see more options part).

 Reminder: To run the automatic normalization, you have to do the interactive one once to have  _norm.fits file.)